evgenyim/qodana-coverage-test/README.md

 2. Use parameterized tests for methods with multiple execution paths
 3. Test exception handling
 4. Ensure all branches in conditional statements are tested

+## Qodana Integration with Coverage

+This project is configured to use [Qodana](https://www.jetbrains.com/qodana/) for code quality analysis with coverage reporting on pull requests.

+### How it works

+1. A GitHub Actions workflow runs on every pull request to the main/master branch
+2. The workflow runs the tests with JaCoCo coverage
+3. Qodana analyzes the code and incorporates the coverage data
+4. Results are posted as a comment on the pull request

+### Configuration

+- `.github/workflows/qodana.yml`: GitHub Actions workflow configuration
+- `qodana.yaml`: Qodana configuration file

+### Requirements

+To use the Qodana integration:
+1. Set up a `QODANA_TOKEN` secret in your GitHub repository settings
+2. Ensure pull requests are made against the main or master branch